-- employee's effective date, if the child is a current Dependent at the time of the employee's initial Eligibility - the effective date of the court approved legal guardianship, if the documents are approved after the employee's initial effective date.
+- employee's effective date, if the child is a current Dependent at the time of the employee's initial Eligibility. - effective date of the court approved legal guardianship, if the documents are signed after the employee's initial effective date.

-If the employee is not enrolled in a family plan option, the employee must elect a family plan option in order to cover his/her child.
+If the employee is not enrolled in a child(ren) or family plan option, the employee must elect a child(ren) or family plan option in order to cover his/her child.
 You must submit an updated Enrollment / Change Form to Human Resources within 30 days after the effective date of guardianship.
 Coverage will be effective on the first day of the month following receipt of a valid enrollment form.